Exact and Approximate Counting of Database Repairs: Problems of Interest

-For primary keys, we know that our problem is always approximable; this is implicit in~\cite{DaSu07}, and it has been made explicit in~\cite{CaCP19}.
-Although for primary keys the picture concerning approximate counting is well-understood, for arbitrary FDs is rather unexplored.
+The only known non-trivial result concerning approximate counting is that $\sharp \prob{Repairs}(\dep,Q(\bar x))$ always admits an FPRAS whenever $\dep$ is a set of primary keys; this is implicit in~\cite{DaSu07}, and it has been made explicit in~\cite{CaCP19}.
+The picture concerning approximate counting for arbitrary FDs is rather unexplored.
 We make crucial steps of independent interest towards a complete classification of approximate counting for FDs.
-We show that (under a reasonable assumption) the existence of an FPRAS for FDs is not guaranteed, but it is guaranteed for FDs with a so-called left-hand side chain (up to equivalence); details on this class are given below.
+We show that (under a reasonable complexity-theoretic assumption) the existence of an FPRAS for both problems is not guaranteed whenever we focus on FDs.
+On the other hand, it is guaranteed for FDs with a so-called left-hand side chain (up to equivalence); the class of FDs with left-hand side chain is discussed in Section~\ref{sec:lhs-chain-fds}.

-\paragraph{Boolean vs. Non-Boolean CQs.} For the sake of technical clarity, both exact and approximate counting are studied for Boolean CQs, but all the results can be generalized to non-Boolean CQs.
-Thus, in the rest of the paper, by CQ or SJFCQ we refer to a Boolean query.
+\paragraph{Boolean vs. Non-Boolean CQs.} For technical clarity, both exact and approximate counting are studied for Boolean CQs, but all the results can be easily generalized to non-Boolean CQs.
+Indeed, given a set $\dep$ of FDs and a CQ $Q(\bar x)$, $\card{\rep{D}{\dep,Q,\bar t}}$, for some database $D$ and tuple $\bar t \in \adom{D}^{|\bar x|}$, coincides with $\card{\rep{D}{\dep,Q(\bar t)}}$, where $Q(\bar t)$ is the Boolean CQ obtained after instantiating $\bar x$ with $\bar t$.
+Therefore, in the rest of the paper, by CQ or SJFCQ we silently refer to a Boolean query.